Skip to main content

 Conclusion

 The FDA has issued a comprehensive draft guidance to assist investigators and sponsors in developing pediatric studies for IBD, specifically UC and CD.
-The guidance outlines the requirements for clinical trials and addresses 1) Study population, 2) Study design, 3) Efficacy considerations, and 4) Safety considerations.
-Given the similarity in disease characteristics between adult and pediatric patients with UC and CD, the FDA notes that pediatric extrapolation of demonstrated efficacy from well-controlled clinical trials in adults for the same indication is permissible, however some collection of data on efficacy in pediatric studies is recommended.
+The guidance outlines the requirements for clinical trials and addresses: 1) Study Population, 2) Study Design, 3) Efficacy Considerations, and 4) Safety Considerations.
+Given the similarity in disease characteristics between adult and pediatric participants with UC and CD, the FDA notes that pediatric extrapolation of demonstrated efficacy from well-controlled clinical trials in adults for the same indication is permissible.
+However, some collection of data on efficacy in pediatric studies is recommended.
 Alignment of scheduled assessments and study endpoints from adult studies is important to allow comparison between pediatric and adult study results and apply pediatric extrapolation.
-Given the duration of the pediatric studies (52 weeks) and the availability of alternative treatments, using a placebo in pediatric studies for IBD is not considered ethical since withholding therapy would exposure children to unnecessary risks without any clinical benefit.
+Given the duration of the pediatric studies (52 weeks) and the availability of alternative treatments, using a placebo in pediatric studies for IBD is not considered ethical since withholding therapy would expose children to unnecessary risks without any clinical benefit.

 References: